 Business student organizations

-Student organizations provide an opportunity to learn leadership skills and teamwork skills, which are valued by today's employers.
-All Mike Ilitch School of Business students are encouraged to join student organizations and pursue leadership roles - it's a great way to network and looks great on a resume.
-Student organizations also offer opportunities to build friendships, network, meet people and have fun!
+Student organizations provide an opportunity to learn leadership skills and teamwork skills.
+All Ilitch School students are encouraged to join student organizations and pursue leadership roles; it's a great way to build friendships, network, meet people and have fun!

 Below is a list of all student organizations currently recognized by the Ilitch School.
 Additional information, including contact details and how to join, can be found on GetInvolved.

-Representatives from the organizations listed below can reserve the Zalenko Student Organization Suite (MIKE 369).
-Click here for complete guidelines and a reservation form (you must complete the form with your WSU email address).
+Representatives from the organizations listed below can reserve the Zalenko Student Organization Suite (room 369) with their WSU email address after reviewing the guidelines and completing a reservation form.
 Other rooms in the Ilitch School may be reserved by completing the Student Organization Event Request Form.

 - Agency M-1